THIS YEAR'S VENUES

 58-59 Devizes Rd, Swindon SN1 4BD

 The Victoria has been a stalwart of local live music since the end of the 90s when a change of landlord meant a remodelling and the creation of the dedicated gig venue in the back half of the building.
-It has also been involved in 12 of the 13 Shuffles to take place, and since only one venue has the clean sweep of being involved every year, this makes The Victoria a veteran venue of the festival.
+It has also been involved in all but one of the Shuffles to take place, and since only one venue has the clean sweep of being involved every year, this makes The Victoria a veteran venue of the festival.

 It has changed hands a few times since the remodelling, but one thing that has never changed is the impressive roster of local, national, and international artists who play there (even including Ed Sheeran!)